MicrochipTech/aws-iot-firmware-pic32mz/documents/iot-ethernet-firmware-compile-and-program.md

 #### Project won't compile due to missing files
 - Often times a project won't compile if you are on a Windows machine due to a limitation in the path length.
 Windows OS has a max path length of 260 characters, so file paths are sometimes truncated when attempting to compile which leads to files not being found by the compiler.
 Try putting the project in the topmost directory, usually "C:/".
 For more information please see [MSDN article from Microsoft](https://msdn.microsoft.com/en-us/library/aa365247%28VS.85%29.aspx#maxpath).

+#### Project won't compile due to errors such as missing ADCxxx registers
+- As of the v1.1.0 release the latest compiler for XC32 is v1.40.
+This compiler must be updated with the v1.40B which is the "Part Patch".
+This installer will update your XC32 v1.40 comipler with the required files to compile for the part on the IoT Ethernet Kit.
+Again, this can be downloaded at [Microchip MPLAB<sup>&reg;</sup> XC32 Compiler](http://www.microchip.com/xc32).